How to cope when things feel out of your control

 Accepting something that’s shitty doesn’t mean you’re giving it a big thumbs-up.
 You accept your friends for who they are.
 You know you’re not responsible for their actions, and you defs can’t control them, so when they do things you don’t agree with, you mostly just get over it.

 It’s the same when you’re going through a hard time in life.
-Things can happen that are totally out of your control – whether it’s a relationship break-up, the drought or the death of someone you’re close to.
+Things can happen that are totally out of your control – whether it’s a relationship break-up or the death of someone you’re close to.

 One thing’s for sure, acceptance ain’t easy.
 Think about something you’ve been struggling with, and give these three tips a go to see if you can come to accept it.